Hespeler Hockey: History through Hespeler Hockey Inc.

 In 1987, businessman Steve Davies of Etobicoke, Ontario, discovered that the name "Hespeler" had never been trademarked.
 When Hespeler Wood Specialty was formed in 1921, Hespeler, Ontario was a town, and therefore the name could not be trademarked.
 However, in 1973, the Town of Hespeler merged with Galt and Preston to form Cambridge, Ontario, and Hespeler became a neighbourhood.
 After the creation of Cambridge, the Hespeler name was left untrademarked.
 Davies acquired the trademark himself and formed the company Hespeler Hockey Inc. After he began selling sticks under the name, Davies was sued by Cooper, who claimed it owned the rights.
 The lawsuit was dropped in 1990 when Canstar purchased Cooper.
-The first NHL player to use a new Hespeler stick was Colin Patterson of the Calgary Flames, who played with it in game six of the 1989 Stanley Cup Finals.
+The first NHL player to use a new Hespeler stick was Colin Patterson of the Calgary Flames, who played with it in game six of the 1989 Stanley Cup Final.
 Patterson was a childhood friend of Davies's business partner Eric Niskanen.
 As Hespeler had not yet paid the NHL brand licensing fee, Patterson was forced to black-out the name.
 Soon after, Patterson's teammate Doug Gilmour began using a Hespeler stick with a flat blade.

 In September 1997, Davies sold Hespeler Hockey to First Team Sports, Inc. of Minneapolis.
 Since 1990, Wayne Gretzky had worked with First Team as an ambassador for the company's inline skates, and was a major shareholder in the company.
 A month after the Hespeler purchase, First Team reached an agreement with Gretzky that gave him shares in Hespeler Hockey Inc., and made him an officer and director of the company.
 Gretzky would also serve as the brand's primary ambassador.
 The agreement stipulated also that if ever First Team sold Hespeler, Gretzky would retain a 25 per cent stake in Hespeler.
 From the fall of 1997 until his retirement in April 1999, Gretzky used Hespeler equipment (save for his Jofa helmet) and sticks.
 In October 2001, Gen-X Sports Inc. of Toronto acquired First Team for $10.4 million.

 In July 2001, the Huffy Corporation acquired Gen-X for $19 million in cash plus five million Huffy shares.
 In October 2004, Huffy filed for Chapter 11 protection and was forced to auction part of its holdings.
 The Hespeler trademark was purchased by the Forzani Group Limited of Calgary.
 A year earlier, Forzani acquired Victoriaville Hockey, therefore, the Hespeler purchase allowed the company to expand its hockey holdings.
 In May 2011, the Canadian Tire Corporation purchased the Forzani Group for $770 million, and then renamed it FGL Sports.
 Since 2011, Canadian Tire has used the Hespeler brand infrequently, focusing instead on its Sher-Wood and Victoriaville brands.